cpmech/gosl/doc/InstallationOnWindows.md

 Skip these steps if you have used the _installer_ already.

 *NOTE*: Git Bash is required for the commandes below.
-Thus, see section on installing Git and Bash earlier first.
+Thus, see the section on installing Git and Bash above first.

 ### Install Go and Set Environment Variable